MaryHal/dmenu-suite/README.md

 Possible Usage
 ==============

-All scripts take a single optional argument (1 or 0) to decide whether to use fzf or not.
+All scripts take a single optional argument to decide which backend to use.
 If this argument is excluded, dmenu is used by default.
+Backends supported: fzf, dmenu, and rofi.

 Run mpcmenu (interface for mpd client) with dmenu inside current terminal:

-    ~/bin/menu/scripts/mpcmenu 0
+    ~/bin/menu/scripts/mpcmenu dmenu

 Run mpcmenu in a new terminal emulator (urxvt) window with fzf:

-    urxvt -name "fzf-menu" -geometry 80x24 -e ~/bin/menu/scripts/mpcmenu 1
+    urxvt -name "fzf-menu" -geometry 80x24 -e ~/bin/menu/scripts/mpcmenu fzf

 We set an interface name for our urxvt window so we can allow a window manager to specifically manage these menus.
 For example, [bspwm](https://github.com/baskerville/bspwm) allows us to set rules for window interfaces:

     bspc rule -a fzf-menu floating=on,center=on,monitor=LVDS1,follow=on

-With this, our fzf-enabled menus will be floating and centered on my laptop monitor.
+With this, my fzf-enabled menus will be floating and centered on my laptop monitor.
 It will also focus itself if I run it from any other monitor.